For Applicants

 LALA is a non-profit institution that seeks to promote sustainable economic development and strengthen democratic governance in Latin America by developing and connecting a new generation of principled and socially innovative leaders.
 Find out more about our mission and purpose on the About Us page.

 The entry initiative to LALA is the Leadership Camp.
-After students successfully attend the program, they become LALeaders.
-To keep supporting them, we created an ecosystem network of Mentors, LALeaders, and others that keeps growing!
-Find out more about our programs on the The Ecosystem page.
+After students successfully attend the program, they become LALíderes.
+To keep supporting them, we created an ecosystem network of Mentors, LALíderes, and others that keeps growing!
+Find out more about our programs on the The Community page.

-We encourage you to apply to any camp in the language you feel most comfortable with.
-We require a medium proficiency level for English camps to fully understand and be involved, which will be tested during the interview stage.
+We encourage you to apply to any Camp in the language you feel most comfortable with.
+We require a medium proficiency level for English Camps to fully understand and be involved, which will be tested during the interview.

 Check this document for the most frequent questions about OpenApply.

-The age requirement for our Camps is 14-20 by June 19th, 2023.
-Sadly, we don’t make expectations for the age requirement, as we follow the internal Admissions Policies and Procedures.
+The age requirement for our Camps is 14-20 by the start of the Camps season.
+Sadly, we don’t make exceptions for the age requirement, as we follow the internal Admissions Policies and Procedures.

-Those who were born and/or lived in Latin America for over 10 years are qualified to apply.
+Those born and/or lived in Latin America for over 10 years are qualified to apply.

 If accepted, this information will be provided on your admission letter.

-On your admission letter, you will get a deadline for making this request.
+You will get a deadline for making this request on your admission letter.
 After the deadline, reallocations will be closed, except for health emergencies, because late switches bring operational challenges.
-We highly recommend that you plan ahead and let us know if you have any predictable commitments on your program date.
+We highly recommend you plan ahead and let us know if you have any predictable commitments on your program date.

-Please check the Our Team page to learn more about all the staff involved in organization!
+Please check the Our Team page to learn more about all the staff involved in the organization!

-The Financial Aid team at LALA takes into account all the demonstrated need from the financial information shared by the candidates during their application (Financial Form), respecting the regulation on Data Policy, to calculate the scholarships to each candidate.
+The Financial Aid team at LALA considers all the demonstrated needs from the financial information shared by the candidates during their application (Financial Form), respecting the regulation on Data Policy, to calculate the scholarships to each candidate.
 The model considers factors such as family income (total and per capita) and the proportion of all admitted students in the season to provide the distribution of scholarships in the most equitable way possible.

-Briefly, applicants with lower incomes are more likely to receive scholarships, but 90% of the applicants receive a certain amount of financial aid.
-For more details on this topic check the Financial Aid page.
+Briefly, lower-income applicants are more likely to receive scholarships, but 90% of the applicants receive a certain amount of financial aid.
+For more details on this topic, check the Financial Aid page.

-Before camps start, you will be sent an email with all the information and resources you’ll need.
+Before the Camp starts, you will be emailed all the information and resources needed.
 There is no need to buy anything specifically.

-Yes, it’s possible, you have the right to request all your database to be removed, and it will be a violation of data privacy if we still keep it, so you have a right, and if you request, we will kindly remove it.
-Contact [email protected] to start this process.
+Yes, it’s possible.
+You have the right to request all your data to be removed, and it will violate data privacy if we keep it.
+You can request your data to be erased by emailing [email protected].

-Oftentimes, those emails can be on the spam box.
-Go to the spam box in your email and search for keywords such as LALA, application form/update, OpenApply, webinar or office hours.
+Often, those emails can be in the spam.
+Go to your email’s Spam Box and search for keywords such as LALA, application form/update, OpenApply, webinar, or office hours.

 All of our updates, none of the spam